nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Video.rst

         :returns: The created date of this item.

-    .. php:method:: setDateCreated($newDateCreated)

-        Sets the created date of this item.

-        :type $newDateCreated: string
-        :param $newDateCreated: The new created date.

-    .. php:method:: version()

-        Retrieves the version of this item.

-        :returns: The version of this item.

-    .. php:method:: setVersion($newVersion)

-        Sets the version of this item.

-        :type $newVersion: string
-        :param $newVersion: The new version.

-    .. php:method:: getParentPath()

-        Retrieve the parent path id of this item.

-        :returns: The parent path id of this item.

-    .. php:method:: setParentPath($newAbsoluteParentPathId)

-        Sets the parent path id of this item.

-        :type $newAbsoluteParentPathId: string
-        :param $newAbsoluteParentPathId: The new parent path id.

     .. php:method:: getDateMetaLastModified()

         Retrieves the meta last modified date of this item.

         :returns: The meta last modified date of this item.

-    .. php:method:: setDateMetaLastModified($newDateMetaLastModified)

-        Sets the meta last modified date of this item.

-        :type $newDateMetaLastModified: string
-        :param $newDateMetaLastModified: The new meta last modified date.

     .. php:method:: getApplicationData()